April – 2018

 Prayer Request: Thank you for taking time to pray for the needs of Support for Prison Ministries and the work of our chaplains and volunteers and those incarcerated that they minister to daily.

 We also ask for these special prayer requests:

-Pray for Volunteer Chaplain Kent Martin – For his continued ministry with the men at LCP.
-That God would continue to bless him and his family in his work.
+Pray for Volunteer Jake Riehl – For his continued years of ministry with the men in Lancaster County Prison in the mental health unit and that God would continue to bless him and his family.